 e.
 While the Air District defines public exposure to offensive odors as a potentially significant impact, agricultural uses are the primary use in the zoning district and related agricultural odors are expected.
 The ranch and residential horse boarding operations, and odors associated with the agricultural uses, are existing.
-The project includes continued composting of manure for use on-site or for sale or to give away.
+The project includes continued composting of manure for use on-site.
 The current annual quantity is less than the State threshold of 1,000 cubic yards, and therefore no State inspection is required.
 The proposed project would allow an increase in the number of horses boarded on site, and could therefore result in additional manure composting.
-The composting quantity will remain under 1,000 cubic yards for use on-site.
-The proposed manure composting management area would be located on the pasture north of the loafing sheds, approximately 600 feet from the on-site pond, 850 feet from the on-site residence, and 900 feet from the nearest off-site residence.
+The composting quantity will remain under 1,000 cubic yards.
+The proposed manure composting management area would be located on the hillside approximately 500 north of the hay barn and approximately 1,000 feet from the nearest offsite residence.
 The owner shall continue with existing manure composting methods that incorporate the key elements described in the Hydrology Analysis (Stitt Engineering, September 16, 2015).
-The composted manure would continue to be spread in the pastures, corrals, pens, and stables.
+The composed manure would continue to be spread on the hillside northwest of the barn, on the eastern pasture, and in the loafing sheds.